rchin75/backend/readme.md

 # TODO

-- bcrypt password fields
+- bcryptjs password fields - DONE
-- remove password field from user before sending to client
+- remove password field from user before sending to client - DONE
+- in crud.js hash passwords in POST and PUT operations.
 - implement a task model for kanban boards